gddavis21/CarND-Term1-P3-Behavioral-Cloning/writeup_report.md

 For details about how I created the training data, see the next section.

-### Model Architecture and Training Strategy--In-Depth
+### Model Architecture & Training Strategy: In-Depth

 #### 1. Solution Design Approach